 Hamor, father of Shechem, arrives at the same time the sons do.

-When they heard what had happened, they were very angry.
+When Dinah’s brothers heard what had happened, they were very angry.
 The verb used to describe their emotion is the same as the word used to describe God’s grief when he sees what humanity has become, before the Flood (Genesis 6:6)